Rig Features

 Snap the IK chain onto the FK chain for a specified frame range, and bake it to keyframes.
 Useful when converting an IK animation to FK.

 This setting is not enabled by default.
-Must be turned on in arms or legs Limb Options, see Arm FK Lock-Free
+Must be turned on in arms Limb Options, see Arm FK Lock-Free

 Stretch Length